What's a Subscription Business Model and How Does It Work?

 Monthly Recurring Revenue (MRR) is a critical metric representing the predictable monthly income generated from subscription services.
 It provides insights into a business's financial health and helps forecast future revenue.

-- Example: A SaaS company, Crystallize included, tracks MRR to monitor the steady growth of its subscriber base and identify customer behavior trends.
-This metric helps in planning for expansions and scaling operations.
+- Example: A SaaS company, including Crystallize, tracks MRR to monitor the steady growth of its subscriber base and identify customer behavior trends.
+This metric helps in planning expansions and scaling operations.

 Customer Lifetime Value (CLV)